bmay51213/bmay51213.github.io/_posts/2020-06-22-predictiveanalyticsr.md

 ![png](/images/predictiveanalytics/00003b.png)

-Next, we will plan on exploring some bivariate plots to analyze relationships.
+Next, bivariate plots were used to analyze relationships.
 One that I am most interested in is the relation between fetal heart rate and the target variable of normal, suspect, or pathologic.

 ```r
 ggplot(df, aes(as.factor(df$NSP), df$b)) + geom_boxplot() + xlab('Classification (1-Normal, 2- Suspect, 3-Pathologic)') + ylab('Starting Measurement Point') + ggtitle('Scatterplot of Tracing Classification and Beginning Measurement')